 Maintain a healthy lifestyle – Women who lead a healthy lifestyle can lessen their risks for developing breast cancer.
 Eating a well-balanced diet, doing regular exercise, limiting intake of alcohol and maintaining an ideal weight can reduce the risks associated with the disease.

-Visit Gynaecology London Clinic where our consultant gynaecologists help women detect breast problems and get them treated early.
+Visit private gynaecology clinic in London where our consultant gynaecologists help women detect breast problems and get them treated early.

 The strings attached to an IUD runs down the uteru...READ MORE